-7.2.3 Mineral Resources
+7.2.6 Mineral Resources

-Several existing mineral occurrences, tenements, mineral titles and petroleum title applications exist within the region surrounding Deniliquin.
+Figure 7-2 shows the mineral occurrences, existing mineral tenements as well as title applications and current titles for Deniliquin and surrounds.
+Figure 7-3 shows the petroleum title applications in the region.
+There are a significant amount of exploration applications and occurrences within the region surrounding Deniliquin.
 If a significant mine goes ahead the population will likely increase depending on the size of the mine.
+This includes coal seam gas exploration as well.